- Academic skills resources

 - The award conferred upon students who successfully complete a course of study.
 Qualifications include: degree (specific types of degree are Bachelor's or Master's), Certificate and Diploma.

 - Quick Skills

-- One of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
-It is delivered in online modules that are designed to help build skills in areas such as time management.
-Students can access it by logging in to My study centre > Student support > Learning skills
+- Previously, one of the free academic skills resources for students enrolled in undergraduate or postgraduate study.
+They were delivered in online modules designed to help build skills in areas such as time management.
+Quick Skills modules are no longer offered to OUA students.

 - Recognition of Prior Learning

 - Recognition of Prior Learning, or RPL, is the formal acknowledgement of previous learning, from informal (work, extracurricular activities, etc.) as well as formal learning (university, TAFE, etc) situations, for credit towards a degree or TAFE qualification.

 - Recommended prerequisite

 - If a unit has a recommended prerequisite, this indicates that it will assume a certain level of background knowledge or prior study.
 It is important to take note of recommended prerequisites and complete units in the recommended order to ensure your best chance of academic success.
 Recommended prerequisites are listed where applicable under the 'Prerequisites' section of the unit description page.